pauliceia/vgiws/doc/api/layer.md

     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
-    - 400 (Bad Request): The user already has been added in layer.
+    - 400 (Bad Request): Attribute already exists.
     - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 403 (Forbidden): The creator of the layer is the unique who can add user in layer.